Tim-B/grunt-aws-lambda/README.md

 If you wish to use a specific AWS credentials profile you can specify it here, otherwise it will use the environment default.
 You can also specify it with the environment variable `AWS_PROFILE`

+##### options.roleArn
+Type: `String`
+Default value: `null`

+If you wish to assume a specific role from an EC2 instance you can specify it here, otherwise it will use the environment default.

 ##### options.accessKeyId
 Type: `String`
 Default value: `null`